 Spots will be offered based on the date of the request for admission.
 Priority will be given to siblings of children already enrolled in the Libbie Cowan Childcare Centre and the Thomas & Marjorie Schwartz Preschool Centre.

 The Libbie Cowan Childcare Centre and The Thomas & Marjorie Schwartz Preschool Centre hope to be able to offer spots to all those that apply.
 Unfortunately, due to Ministry restrictions on numbers and room sizes, this is not always possible.

-We do not hold spots for babies who have not yet been born.
-Please wait until your baby is born and then contact us.
+We do not accept the names of babies who have not yet been born.
+Please wait until your baby is born to contact us.

 Director, Early Childhood Education

 Cheri's substantial career demonstrates a passion for creating inclusive, nurturing environments for our children, families and educators.
 Early on, Cheri taught in the ECE program at Seneca College and created a program for immigrant women to earn certification to open their own home childcare programs.
 Most recently, she spent 13 years at the Prosserman JCC, first as the Assistant Director and then the Director of the Daycare and Preschool.
 Cheri brings to our community a strong commitment to growing our existing ECE programs.
 She is a founding participant of the Sheva Centre for Early Childhood at the JCC Association of North America and completed a Supervisor Leadership Certificate with Toronto Children Services AQI (Assessment for Quality Improvement) and George Brown College.
 Her dedication to Early Childhood Education led her to complete the Curriculum Design and Pedagogical Leadership Certificate through George Brown College as well as a Certificate in Children’s Mental Health through Durham College.
 Cheri loves to read, travel, go for walks and spend time with her family and cats.